 - Knowledgeable about degree program prerequisites, general education requirements and policies and procedures.

-- Provide quality advising and services which enhance students’ educational opportunities, promote academic achievement and personal growth.
+- Provide quality advising and services to enhance students’ educational opportunities, promote academic achievement and personal growth.
 Encourage and guide students to develop and create an academic plan for completing a degree.

 - Provide accurate and timely information about the university’s academic programs, procedures, policies, and resources.